The Difference between Alzheimer’s and Dementia

 All types of dementia involve mental decline that:

-- occurred from a higher level (for example, the person didn’t always have a poor memory)
+- Occurs from a higher level (for example, the person didn’t always have a poor memory)

-- is severe enough to interfere with usual activities and daily life
+- Severe enough to interfere with usual activities and daily life

 - Short-term memory retention